machaval/mule-intellij-plugins/raml-plugin/docs/Readme.md

 ## Features
 - Supports RAML 0.8 and RAML 1.0
 - Syntax highlighting and auto completion
+- (Experimental) Generates RAML 1.0 types from the XSD files

 ## Installation
 To download and install RAML plugin: